marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

 # Seurat clustering of cells

+# bcbioSingleCell Clustering Report

+*All **bcbioSingleCell functions** are available at: [http://bioinformatics.sph.harvard.edu/bcbioSingleCell/reference/index.html](http://bioinformatics.sph.harvard.edu/bcbioSingleCell/reference/index.html).*

+#### Setting up

+2. Choose the clustering template.

+3. Edit the information in the files `_header.Rmd` and `_footer.Rmd` with experiment-specific information.

-1. We will perform clustering using the output from our QC analysis.
+4. We will perform clustering using the output from our QC analysis.
 To use the filtered data, fill in the `params` for `bcbFile` with the path to the filtered output data.

 ```r
 title: "Seurat Clustering"